 well for different kinds of input postures is hard, perhaps even impossible.
 A

-my:for-each(head//section) may have to traverse over
+function call like my:for-each(head//section) may have to traverse over

 overlapping nodes, the expression in the argument is a crawling expression and looping over a crawling node set is not allowed in streaming because certain